insin/newforms-gridforms/README.md

 Nest `<Section>`, `<Row>` and `<Field>` components under a `<GridForm>` as necessary.

-Row spans will be calculated based on fields, so you only have to specify spans for field which need more than the default of 1.
+Row spans will be calculated based on their Fields, so you only have to specify `span` props for fields which need more than the default of `1`.

 Currently, `GridForm` expects a form instance as a `form` prop.

-`forms.RenderForm` will pass its form instance to a nested `GridForm`, which will pass it all the way down to the `Field`s - React's context feature will obviate the need for the `form` prop and this manual passing process once [facebook/react#2112](https://github.com/facebook/react/issues/2112) lands.
+`forms.RenderForm` will pass its form instance to a nested `GridForm`, as will each component all the way down to `Field` - React's context feature will obviate the need for the `form` prop and this manual passing process once [facebook/react#2112](https://github.com/facebook/react/issues/2112) lands.